bcnmy/biconomy-client-sdk/packages/account/Readme.md

 console.log("transaction detail below")
 console.log(transactionDetail)
 ```
-You can also give confirmation count to wait function to await until transaction reached desired confirmation count
+You can also pass a confirmation count to the wait function in order to await for a specified number of confirmations on the network..